splunk/public-o11y-docs/incident-intelligence/create-configure-incident-policies.rst

  To configure alert grouping, follow these steps:

 #.
 In Incident Intelligence, select :guilabel:`Incident Management`.
 #.
 Select :guilabel:`Incident policies` and then the incident policy you want to add alert grouping conditions to.
-Each incident policy can have one alert grouping rule.
+Each incident policy can have one alert grouping configuration.
 #.
 Select the :guilabel:`Alert grouping` tab.
 #.
 Under :guilabel:`Alert metadata grouping (optional)`, select metadata fields you want to group by.
-The fields you are using in your alert grouping conditions are available to select.
+The fields you are using in your alert routing conditions are available to select.
+However any custom field that is common in the alert routing metadata can be entered as a custom value.
 If you want add another field, enter the field name and select it from the dropdown to add it as a selected metadata field.
 #.
 In the :guilabel:`Incident breaking conditions` section, define under what conditions an incident will stop accumulating new alerts.
 When any one of the conditions you set in this section are met any subsequent alerts will trigger a new incident instead of being added to the existing incident.

    #.
 To break the existing incident if there has been a pause in alerts that lasts for the time duration you specify, select the pause duration from the :guilabel:`Select time value` drop down.
 Note: If you choose a time duration that is too short, you might encounter the situation where every alert triggers a new incident.
 This is not generally recommended if the alerts are coming in within a short time span.